 Fieldwork is a vital part of Geography, helping bring the subject to life and is a compulsory part of the course.
 Over the two years, four days must be spent on fieldwork.
-We will undertake both local fieldwork (coastal, rivers or urban) and a three day residential course at a field study centre, learning techniques in preparation for the personal investigation.
-As well as this compulsory element there is currently also an optional trip to Iceland offered to Year 13 Geographers in October half term.
+We will undertake both local fieldwork (coastal, rivers or urban)REMOVE and a three day residential course at a field study centre, learning techniques in preparation for the Non- Examined Assessment.
+As well as this compulsory element there is currently also an optional trip to Iceland offered to once every two years for Year 12/13 Geographers in October half term.